We Welcome Your Application to Join Us!

 For more information, and to access our application, please visit our Apply page.

-Hike, raft and explore in Colorado’s Rocky Mountains.
+Hike, raft, and explore in Colorado’s Rocky Mountains.

 Students going on Rocky Mountain Adventure should prepare for:

-- An Overland experience
+- A fun, supportive, and wholesome Overland experience

 We expect you to arrive to your trip fully prepared for all activities.